For the promotion of Italian language and culture

 In 2005, the Dante Alighieri Society (along with the Alliance Française, the British Council, the Goethe-Institut, the Instituto Cervantes and the Instituto Camões) was awarded the Prince of Asturias Award for Communications and Humanities.

 You can find more information about Dante Alighieri Society's history and mission on their website, www.ladante.it

 The Dante Alighieri Society is also the organizer of the PLIDA Tests to certify knowledge of Italian, all with the academic approval of the Sapienza University of Rome.
 The Certification test is designed on the principles of the communicative approach, based on real-life tasks so as to test the ability in four areas: listening, reading, writing and speaking.
 The PLIDA Certificate is officially recognized by the Ministry of Foreign Affairs, the Ministry of Labour and Welfare and the Ministry of Education, University and Research in Italy.
 See more on this here.

 Stefano Gulmanelli – President

 Stefano Gulmanelli holds a PhD in Sociology and International Relations and a Master in Economics.
 He was born in the Middle East and has lived in Europe, Africa, Australia and Canada.
 He has matured his professional experience in the corporate world, journalism and academia.
 He is currently lecturer at the University of British Columbia and Simon Fraser University.

 David Avren – Secretary

 David is a founding Board member and its Secretary.
 Born in Canada, with English as his native language, he is a longtime student of Italian language, and an enthusiast for Italian culture.
-He is a lawyer and is Director of Legal Services at BC Hydro in Vancouver.
+He is a lawyer and Vice President, Director of Legal Services and Compliance at RECBC.